-PESLSC spokesperson Marty Smee said as far as beach safety was concerned, Horseshoe Bay was a magnificent and safe place to swim.
+PESLSC spokesperson and long time member Marty Smee said as far as beach safety was concerned, Horseshoe Bay was a magnificent and safe place to swim.

 "Most of the issues occur with people getting dumped in waves at the Commodore Point end of the beach.
 We have had some serious incidents there over the years," Marty said.

 "The advice from SLSSA is simple - Stop.
 Look.
 Plan.
 Don't go into surf conditions which might be beyond your skill level.

 If in doubt speak to a lifesaver and we know the conditions of the Bay better than most people, remembering of course that the red and yellow flags mark out the area in which we would prefer for you to swim.

 "Additions to our patrols are a new purpose fitted all terrain vehicle, and stand up paddle boards for increased water surveillance.

 "Having attended a first aid course along with many other of our patrolling members, the one major piece of advice was for as many people as possible to learn CPR.